James “Jimmy” Friedt: What Happened to the Burger Chef Murder Suspect?

 Machinist James “Jimmy” Friedt Dealt Cocaine on the Side

-It was on November 27, 1951, when George Freidt and Carolyn Joan Kline Friedt gave birth to a little bundle of joy in Terre Haute in the form of James W. “Jimmy” Friedt.
+It was on November 27, 1951, when George Freidt and Carolyn Joan Kline Friedt gave birth to James W. “Jimmy” Friedt in Terre Haute, Indiana.
 He was the oldest of four siblings, which included sisters Jo Haflich and Jayne Carol Friedt and a brother named David Friedt.
 Reports suggested that he went to the Indiana University–Purdue University Indianapolis and Purdue University at some point after his high school.
 However, he seemingly did not graduate with a degree.
 That did not stop him from getting a job as a machinist at Peerless Pump on the Westside of Indianapolis.

 When the horrific murders of four Burger Chef employees in Speedway, Indiana, took place, he was reportedly shocked and devastated as the victims also included his loving sister, Jayne.
 Following the tragedy, the detectives launched an extensive investigation that led them to suspect several individuals responsible for the killings.
 In early 1981, the Drug Enforcement Administration (DEA) and the Indianapolis police launched an undercover investigation and busted the 30-year-old Morgantown resident, James Friedt, and a couple of his associates — Rodger Pearson and Daniel Ray — as they sold cocaine to an undercover police agent.
 On March 5 of the same year, the three men were arrested on charges of conspiracy to sell cocaine.